Gladstone mayor says he's not in for Flynn

 "Hats off to Ken (O'Dowd) and Chris Trevor and anyone who can represent an electorate that large."

-Mr Beers has publicly announced his intention to run again and is understood to have the backing of some key Labor figures.
+Mr Beers has publicly announced his intention to run again and is understood to have the backing of key Labor figures.

-Ms Strelow sensationally quit as mayor to run for Labor preselection, but narrowly missed out despite being the preferred candidate of Premier Annastacia Palaszczuk.
+Ms Strelow quit as mayor to run for Labor preselection, but narrowly missed out despite being the preferred candidate of Premier Annastacia Palaszczuk.

 She then ran for the seat as an Independent and again fell just short of the mark, bowing out on Wednesday after admitting Labor's Barry O'Rourke would likely be elected on the back of her preferences.

-Cr Burnett admitted he had been watching the race "more closely than anyone in Queensland other than Antony Green" - though as mayor he would have been able to work with either Ms Strelow or Mr O'Rourke.
+Cr Burnett admitted he had been watching the race "more closely than anyone in Queensland other than Antony Green" - though he said as mayor he would have been able to work with either Ms Strelow or Mr O'Rourke.

 "Glenn is one of my best friends," he said.